Niue is located in the eastern center of the Oceania Continent, with a population of 1,398, making it the 227th

 heredity and holds that position for life or abdication She is represented by Governor General of New Zealand

-celebrate the creation of their constitution on 19th of October 1974.
+creation of their constitution on 19th of October 1974.

 The languages commonly or officially spoken are Niuen and English.
 It counts among its major religions Ekalesia